shekhargulati/30-seconds-of-java/README.md

 Returns the difference between two arrays.

-Create a Set from b, then use Array.stream().filter() on a to only keep values not contained in b.
+Create a Set from b, then use Arrays.stream().filter() on a to only keep values not contained in b.

 ```java
 public static int[] difference(int[] first, int[] second) {